MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start.md

 	https://graph.microsoft.com/v1.0/me/drive/items/{your_file_id}/thumbnails
 # Sample API calls

-At this point we are ready to interact with MS Graph.
+At this point we are ready to interact with Microsoft Graph.

-To do this we will create a console application to which we add the necessary code to perform authentication using MS Graph and then we will list all the documents that we have in OneDrive.
+To do this we will create a console application to which we add the necessary code to perform authentication using Microsoft Graph and then we will list all the documents that we have in OneDrive.

 ## Create a console app